Skip to main content

 Why Convert to a Roth IRA?

 As you can see, there is potentially a benefit to putting more of your money into a Roth IRA.
 Once you reach the required age, you can take all of your cash out without incurring taxes or fees.
-Not only that, but you can let your money grow longer, as there are no required distributions.
+Not only that, but you can let your money grow longer, as there are no RMDs.

 However, not everyone can take advantage of these accounts.
 Let’s look at a few scenarios to help you understand when to convert to a Roth and when it might be a bad move financially.